joseph-flinn/site/data/posts/0075-daily-journaling-report-2.md

 ```

-The links to journal entries in the background information contain thoughts around why the project
+The links to journal entries in the background information section contain thoughts around why the
-should be initiated.
-They are the ones that are moved from the `tasks.md` file when the project
+project should be initiated.
+They are the ones that are moved from the `tasks.md` file when the
-is initiated.
-The **Notes - Journal** exists to support the **Notes - Thoughts** as the source of
+project is initiated.
+The **Notes - Journal** exists to support **Notes - Thoughts** from _Daily
-truth for capturing fleeting thoughts throughout the day.
-They may not be valuable enough to add to
+Notes_ as the for capturing fleeting thoughts throughout the day.
+They may or may not be valuable
-the project itself.
-The **Tasks** section is used the same way that `tasks.md` is used, but
+enough to add to the project itself.
+The **Tasks** section is used the same way that `tasks.md` is
-constrained to the project context.
+used, but constrained to the project context.

-I wanted to allow for large projects/programs that included sub-projects.
-If a project gets too
+While still in the very early stages of development, I also want to allow for large
+projects/programs that included sub-projects.
+If a project gets too large, the main project document
-large, the main project document can be renamed as `index.md` and moved into a new project directory
+can be renamed as `index.md` and moved into a new project directory as seen in the directory
-as seen in the directory structure above.
+`book-engineering-management` in the file structure above.
+This project example is a multi-year
+project to write a book with all of the information I found important from my Master of Engineering
+Management program and how the processes in physical engineering relates back to software
+engineering.
+To make the project more manageable, I want to approach it systematically by breaking
+it down into a collection of smaller projects that deliver a series of posts that that I write as I
+take the classes.

-In general, this approach to task management and project management has required very little
+Overall, this new approach to task and project management has required very little overhead and been
-overhead and been working out quite well with my Zettelkasten approach to note taking.
+working out quite well with my zettelkasten approach to note taking.
+There is some pain points which
+I will be focusing the next few months on improving.

 ## Room for improvement

-Retrieval of notes from journal entries is still a pain point.
-I am still using a fuzzy search in
+Retrieval of thoughts and ideas from journal entries is still a pain point.
+I am have not yet
-NeoVim to search through the notes for specific keywords.
-With all of the text data that I have
+implemented a replacement for the fuzzy keyword search in NeoVim.
+With all of the text data that I
-created, I would like to experiment with a self-hosted RAG to be able to chat with my second-brain
+have created, I would like to experiment with a self-hosted RAG to be able to chat with my
-and possibly even ask for generated task lists and the like.
-My third _Daily Journaling_ report will
+second-brain and possibly even ask for generated task lists and the like.
+My third _Daily
-probably come in about another three months once I have set up the RAG and experimented with it in
+Journaling_ report will probably come in about another three months once I have set up the RAG and
-my workflow for a bit.
+experimented with it in my workflow for a bit.

 ---